Are We a Good Fit? (FAQ)

 Common Questions (FAQ)

+Long Version: I’m multidisciplinary, with deep roots in Jazz, R&B, Soul, Hip-Hop, and Gospel.
 I thrive with artists who love blending influences and challenging conventions.
 If you appreciate a cross-genre, boundary-pushing approach, we’ll likely click.
+I have experience in Rock/Pop as well, but it’s not my specialty.

-I don’t hold dates without a deposit.
+Note: I don’t schedule/hold dates without a deposit.
 Once you’re ready, we’ll finalize the deposit, contract, and secure your timeline.
 If your spot is far out, then there will be a Let’s talk if your schedule is tight; I’ll do my best to accommodate.

-Yes — but only for artists who are prepared to work at a high level and meet a few key requirements.
+Yes — but only for artists who are prepared and meet a few key requirements.
 If you’re looking to create an EP or album with me, here’s what you’ll need:

 A minimum of 3 songs ready to develop.